garrandall/popular-music-data/tracks/roni-bobby-brown.md

 And if you find a tender Roni
 That is right for you
 Make it official,
-Give her your love, ooh, yeah
+Give her your love, oh, yeah

 My heart belongs to a Roni
 (She's my only love)